tylerhuyser/AWOKEN/README.md

 * Developing a smooth experiences for employees (during the tests) and corporate administrators (while requesting cohort data).

+* During the IAT test, image loading time must not skew the results of the test.

 ## MVP

 * Auth Log-In